 Then I ran into another problem.
 The pins had rounded heads on them and when they were hammered in, I couldn't close the lid enough for the catch to engage the lock!
 So I tapped them in nice and tight with a nail set and a hammer and then filed them flush with a mill file.
 Issue resolved.
 Before I build another box with one of these locks, I'm going to go try and find some #1 screws.
 I didn't like the fact that one of the last things I was doing to this box involved hitting it with a hammer.

 As a final step, I went through our storge shelves until I found a box of stuff from my own wedding two years ago.
 I cut a small piece of Campbell tartan ribbon, trimmed the ends with a nice little "V" cut and tied it to the key.
-It didn't look quite as good as a bit of silk ribbon might have, but it doesn't look bad.

 No comments: